armadillica/flamenco/packages/flamenco-manager-go/src/flamenco-manager/README.md

 3. The response to a push contains the database IDs of the accepted task updates, as well as a list of task database IDs of tasks that should be canceled.
 If this list is non-empty, the tasks' statuses are updated accordingly.

+## Timeouts of active tasks

+When a worker starts working on a task, that task moves to status "active".
+The worker then regularly calls `/may-i-run/{task-id}` to verify that it is still allowed to run that task.
+If this end-point is not called within `active_task_timeout_interval_seconds` seconds, it will go to status "failed".
+The default for this setting is 60 seconds, which is likely to be too short, so please configure it for your environment.

+This timeout check will start running 5 minutes after the Manager has started up.
+This allows workers to let it know they are still alive, in case the manager was unreachable for longer than the timeout period.
+For now this startup delay is hard-coded.